 (September 25th, 1872)

 The little I know of American history has to do with the very general descriptions of the wars the U.S. has fought.
-Every year in a history class – from about middle school (5th-8th grade) to the four years of high school – I remember “learning” the same things about the Revolutionary War, the Civil War, World War II, and if there was time, smatterings of facts about the other wars were taught.
+Every year in a history class – from about middle school (5th-8th grade) to the four years of high school – I remember “learning” the same things about America’s Revolutionary War, the American Civil War, and the USA’s involvement in World War II, and if there was time, smatterings of facts about the other wars were taught.
 Politics was a subset of history that I was introduced to in elementary school (i.e. “these are the branches of government”) and never really encountered again.
 So I was quite surprised, knowing what I know of the present day Republican party, to find out that Louisa May Alcott was a Republican.
 No, I have never been curious enough to seek out and learn the history of my own country’s political parties.
 All of this is to say that I was shocked at the title of this Address, and even more so to find out that I share many of the same values as many of the Republicans of President Grant’s term (1869 to early 1877).
-Basically, I am a little less ignorant because I read this Address.
+Basically, I am a little less ignorant about a few things because I read this Address.

 And I have even more respect for women who were fighting battles for themselves and others during a time when America still did not fully support freedom and equality among all of its citizens.
 In my public education, we went from the Civil War to World War II, with the assumption that slavery was ended, period.
 And the Civil Rights Movement was a blip in time that was resolved.
-All within the perspective of male gatekeepers.
+All within the perspective of white male gatekeepers.

 My thoughts on this Address may be scattered, for which I apologize.
-I’m just realizing I haven’t even described it to you.
+And I’m just realizing I haven’t even described it to you.
 In Louisa May Alcott’s own words:

 To the Women of America